 If you’ve ever taken your car to the beaches of Fort Myers, North Port, and Sarasota, you know sand can be your vehicle’s worst enemy.
 Not only does it get all over your interior, but it also can trap your tires, which leaves you stuck on the beach.

 Fortunately, there’s a way to get your car free from the sand and it’s easy.
-All you have to do is follow the steps in this guide provided by Port Charlotte Volkswagen.
+All you have to do is follow the steps in this guide provided by Norm Reeves Volkswagen Superstore Port Charlotte.

 Step 1: Free Your Tires

 Once you notice that your car is stuck in sand, you need to dig them out.
 It’s best to use a shovel (yes, a toy beach shovel will work) to make the process easier and faster.
 However, if you don’t have one, you’ll have to use your hands.

 If you need to back up to get out, dig out the rear tires.
 If you need to drive forward, then dig out the front tires.
 You’ll need to dig until you see the bottom of your tires.

 From there, you’ll want to create a path in the direction where you’re trying to go.